- The surgical implantation of a kidney (allograft) from one human (donor) to another human (recipient).

 - Opportunistic infections and malignancies may occur due to immunosuppression after surgery.

-- EBV infection associated with post-transplant lymphoproliferative disease.
+- EBV infection can be associated with post-transplant lymphoproliferative disease.

 - BK virus infection is associated with allograft nephropathy.